 Judge also directed the Chris Award winning NFB film, And We Knew How To Dance: Women and WWI.
 She is the creator/producer and a director of the critically acclaimed television series, Family Secrets and the co-creator and producer/director of Bravo Television poetry series, Heart of a Poet (I & II).

-Maureen earned an M.A. in Cinema Studies at New York University (1982) and currently teaches in the Bachelor of Film & Television Program and the Advanced Film & Television Program at Sheridan College Institute.
+Maureen earned an M.A. in Cinema Studies at New York University (1982) and is currently an adjunct professor in the Bachelor of Film & Television Program and the Advanced Film & Television Program at Sheridan College Institute.

 Makin' Movies Inc.

-Makin’ Movies Inc. is a Toronto based film and television production company with producer/director Maureen Judge at its helm.
-We produce provocative, award-winning cross platform documentaries and television series.
-The documentary work ranges from intimate, character-driven stories centered on the family dynamic, to portraits of performance poets and doll collectors, to the Beat subculture and its lasting impression on rock music and the arts.
-A sense of purpose and a sense of humour are the hallmarks of our productions.
+Makin’ Movies Inc. is a Toronto documentary production company with producer/director Maureen Judge at its helm.
+The work, which has been screened or broadcast globally, ranges from intimate, character-driven stories centred on women, youth and the family dynamic, to portraits of performance poets, the Beat culture, and doll collectors.
+A sense of purpose and a sense of humour are the hallmarks of the productions.

-Under Maureen’s direction the company produced the highly acclaimed vérité documentary trilogy on love, betrayal and acceptance in parent and adult child relationships: the Genie Award-winning Unveiled: The Mother Daughter Relationship; In My Parents’ Basement; and the most recent, Mom’s Home.
+Under Maureen’s direction the company produced the highly acclaimed vérité documentary trilogy that includes the Genie Award-winning NFB co-production, Unveiled: The Mother Daughter Relationship; In My Parents’ Basement; and Mom’s Home.

-The company’s series for television include: Family Secrets, the Silver Remi award-winning documentary series commissioned by W Network and sold internationally to Sweden, Hungry, Hong Kong and Israel; and Heart of a Poet , a documentary/performance Canadian poetry series, which was commissioned by Bravo!
-(Canada) and Book Television and ran for two seasons.
+The company’s series for television include Family Secrets, the award-winning documentary series commissioned by W Network and distributed internationally by TVF, and Heart of a Poet , commissioned by Bravo!
+(Canada) and Book Television, and distributed by McIntyre Media.